Forming 375 RAPTOR brass is accomplished with normal reloading tools, but you will want to make sure you have the following:

 The 375 RAPTOR is designed to shoot bullets ranging from 175 grains up to 350 grains to meet a wide range of applications from sporting to professional in both supersonic and subsonic use.

-Here are 26 bullet options from Sierra, Nosler, Hornady, Speer and Lehigh:
+Here are just some of bullet options from Sierra, Nosler, Hornady, Speer and Lehigh:

 - Lehigh 175 Grain Match – .248 G1 Ballistic Coefficient (Shown Above)